milanjanosov/janosov.com/content/blog/2_who_dies_next_in_game_of_thrones.md

 ---
-title: "Who dies next in Game of Thrones?"
+title: "Who Dies Next in Game of Thrones?"
 date: 2017-06-10T00:00:00
 coverImg: game_of_thrones_network
 ---